 Teach Dual Credit Indiana is administered by the Center of Excellence in Leadership of Learning (CELL) at the University of Indianapolis, and is funded through the Indiana Commission for Higher Education by INvestED.

 Why teach dual credit courses?

-Dual credit courses allow students to earn college credit and high school credit at the same time and makes the transition to college easier and more affordable for students as they earn college credits while still enrolled in high school.
+Dual credit courses allow students to earn college credit and high school credit at the same time, making the transition to college easier and more affordable for students.
+Students who earn dual credit in high school benefit from:

 Who is eligible to participate in Teach Dual Credit Indiana?

 All applicants must have a current classroom teaching assignment in an Indiana public school, including charter schools, or a fully state-accredited private school.

 All applicants must be eligible to teach the content area in which credentialing is being sought, or have a plan in place to do so.

 Due to program funding, priority registration each semester is given to individuals with a master’s degree who are currently teaching dual credit courses in the content area being sought.
 Individuals who do not currently have a master’s degree and/or are not currently teaching dual credit courses in the content area are encouraged to apply and will be served based on program availability.

 How many semesters are available for Teach Dual Credit Indiana?